QuaSiMoDooooo/MR-preject/README.md

 # MR-preject
-This is my first preoject which uses MR to filter gene/pretein targets in TCMdatasets for scoring druggable TCMs in the adjusted-GeneBank networks.
+This is my first project which uses MR to filter gene/protein targets in TCMdatasets for scoring druggable TCMs in the adjusted-GeneBank networks.

 waitting for commits of the collections after project.